Navigating NEPA Changes: Congressional, Regulatory, and Supreme Court Revisions and Rulings

 Upon completing this workshop, participants will be able to:

-• Distinguish between unambiguous, clear requirements in these revisions versus new provisions that trigger uncertainty in how they will be implemented
+• Distinguish between unambiguous, clear requirements in these revisions and case law changes, versus new provisions that trigger additional uncertainty in how they will be implemented

-• Develop a framework for risk management that can be used to determine how best to proceed in implementing these changes in NEPA practice, both for project proponents and government agencies
+• Develop a framework for risk management that can be used to determine how best to proceed in implementing these changes in NEPA practice and interpretation, both for project proponents and government agencies

 Content